dps923/winter2020/topics/how-to-data-for-controller.md

 // If triggered by a segue method...
 // In a matching-segue block of code...
 // Create an instance of your controller
-// Locate the data that will be passed on (depending...)
+// Locate the data that will be passed on (if necessary...)
 // Pass on the manager reference to the controller, if needed
 // Pass on the data to the controller, if needed
 // (one of the two above will be needed)